aptos-labs/aptos-core/developer-docs-site/docs/intro.md

 ## Want to dive in?

-- Start with the basics, such as [Transactions and States](basics/basics-txns-states) and how [Accounts](/basics/basics-accounts) work.
+- Start with the basics, such as [Transactions and States](/concepts/basics-txns-states.md) and how [Accounts](/concepts/basics-accounts.md) work.

 - Want something a bit more interactive?
-You can dive right into our [tutorials](/guides/getting-started).
+You can dive right into [Aptos Quickstarts](/tutorials/index.md).

 Or you can go straight to the [aptos-core source](https://github.com/aptos-labs/aptos-core) and help us build the Layer 1 for everyone.